nelipuu/clip/README.md

 - Optionally remove pairs of generated edges and existing edges connecting the exact same merged intersection points, if the viewport is a polygon and not for example a circle.

 - Finally build the result polygon.
-Start from some arbitrary intersection point A and follow a half edge inside the viewport, along the convex polygon border to another half edge leading to an intersection point B. Mark the passed half edges as visited.
+Start from some arbitrary intersection point A and follow a half edge inside the viewport, along the complex polygon border to another half edge leading to an intersection point B. Mark the passed half edges as visited.

 - Move to the next unvisited half edge in the sorted list around point B and repeat.
 If a point is reached with no more unvisited half edges (it should be the initial point A), then one output polygon ring is ready.
 Note that if a half edge is part of a generated edge representing a connection along a curved viewport edge, the connecting edge is a curve.